 OVERVIEW OF INTERNSHIP REQUIREMENTS

-Two internship courses are required to graduate: a 1-credit, 40-hour Exploratory Internship, and a 3-credit, 200+ hour Intensive Internship with a 3-credit class.
+Two internship courses are required to graduate: a 40-hour Exploratory Internship with an accompanying 1-credit class, and a 200+ hour Intensive Internship with a 3-credit class.
 These requirements prepare our undergraduates for their careers and are a unique part of our degree program.
 Many undergraduates report that their internship an invaluable part of their degree experience and career preparation.
 Check out the Student Stories webpage to learn how other students have thrived in their internships!

 EXPLORATORY INTERNSHIP (40+ hrs)

-An exploratory internship involves a professional experience of at least 40 hours of learning time in a fish, wildlife, or conservation setting, and completing the associated 1-credit canvas course of FW410 Exploratory Internship.
-Students may fulfill this requirement by attending a multi-day professional conference, or by participating in 40-hours of work with a local organization or professional such as volunteering, job shadowing, or training.
+An exploratory internship involves completing a professional experience of at least 40 hours of learning time in a fish, wildlife, or conservation setting, and completing the associated 1-credit canvas course of FW410 Exploratory Internship.
+Students may fulfill this requirement by attending a multi-day professional conference, or by participating in 40 hours of FWCS-relevant work or skills-training.

-Some examples of hands-on work students have done for their exploratory internship are: conducting research with OSU faculty and graduate students through programs like the FW Undergraduate Mentorship Program, URSA Engage, the CAS Beginning Undergraduate Research Support Program, or the University Legislative Scholars program.
-Other students may volunteer with a local conservation organization or wildlife rehabilitation center; completing a series of ride-alongs with law enforcement officers; participating in a series of trainings or workshops (even virtual); assisting a local biologist with field work.
+Some examples of work students have done for their exploratory internship are: conducting research with OSU faculty and graduate students through the FW Undergraduate Mentorship Program, URSA Engage, the CAS Beginning Undergraduate Research Support Program, or the University Legislative Scholars program; volunteering with a local conservation organization or wildlife rehabilitation center; completing a series of ride-alongs with law enforcement officers; participating in a series of trainings or workshops (even virtual); assisting a local biologist with field work.
 We encourage students to get creative, make a plan that works best for them, and pitch this to the FWCS Internship Coordinator for approval in advance!

-For students who complete their exploratory internship by attending a multi-day conference, they may research and participate in the conference of their choosing, pending email approval by the FWCS Internship Coordinator.
+For students who complete their exploratory internship by attending a multi-day conference, they may research and participate in the conference of their choosing, and pending email approval in advance by the Internship Coordinator.
 FWCS has strong ties to The Wildlife Society and The American Fisheries Society, both of which host annual conferences at the national level and at the state chapter level.
 The FWCS Department supports student attendance at the annual conferences of the Oregon Chapter of TWS and the Oregon Chapter of AFS, with dozens of undergraduates attending with their peers each year (more info here).
 You can search for your state or regional TWS Chapter or AFS Chapter, and look for details on their annual meeting and workshops!